Writer. Storyteller. Sociologist.

 I grew up a black boy in the Country South—Mississippi.
 One of those places where things come one at a time, and slow.
-One school, one grocery store, one post office, one sacred belief in family, work, and the land.
-I grew up loving music and words.
-The music was late-90's Memphis rap: Crunchy Black, Gangsta Boo, La Chat, Playa Fly, Project Pat, Three Six.
+I grew up a lover of music and words.
+The music was late-90's Memphis rap: Crunchy Black, Gangsta Boo, La Chat, Playa Fly, Project Pat, Three Six, and everything we sang at church.
 The words were whatever I could get my hands on.
-I read books and Jet Magazine.
-Tried poetry.
-Rapped.
-Told stories.
-Wrote what I knew, which meant I had to get good at using my imagination.
+Fake Sunday sermons.
+Jet Magazine.
+Poetry.
+Short stories.
+I wrote what I knew, which meant I had to get good at using my imagination.
 Today, as the saying goes, the more things change, the more they have stayed the same.
 I am still growing up.
 I am still black boy and Country South.
 I still write what I know, which ain't much.
 Except, now I do it as a storyteller and scholar.
 I am formally trained in sociology, but I dabble in history, geography, and cultural studies.
 Oh, and I still bump old Memphis rap—yes, I’m going to do this—like it’s 1999.